janvanzeghbroeck/Seeing-Taste/README.md

 ## Business Insight

-How would this information be useful for New Belgium or any any other craft company?
-It could assist in answering these questions.
+At New Belgium, or any other craft company, these taster profiles could be used to:

-- If there are too many new and/or biased tasters?
+- Improve accuracy in finding NOT True to Brand beers
+- Prevent spending time testing True to Brand beer
-    - Retest ensuring a diverse tasting team
+- Ensure there is a diverse tasting panel for each tasting session
-- Need a trustworthy taster immediately?
+- Identify a trustworthy taster when one is needed immediately
-    - Identify who can be called in
-- Does a spike in chemical measurements actually affect the taste?
-    - Identify a specialist
-- Identify tasters who may need more training
+- Identify tasters who may need further training

-Create profiles for each taster where they can brag about what they excel in with statistics like collectable baseball cards
+- When chemical measures peak, identify the specialist tasters

+Having a good tasting team helps ensure a consistent and quality product, using Seeing Taste ensures a consistent and quality tasting team.

 <img src="figures/break_line.png" width=100% height=100%/>